ConsciousUniverse/kosmokopy/README.md

 ### Source Selection

-- **Browse Folder** — select a directory and recursively process all files within it
+- **Browse Folder** — select a local directory and recursively process all files within it
-- **Browse Files** — pick individual files for transfer
+- **Browse Files** — pick individual local files for transfer
+- **Remote source** — type `host:/remote/path` in the "Remote source" field to pull files from a remote machine (overrides local source selection when filled in)

 ### Transfer Modes